Tutorials

 assembly made by several rings of the same hexagonal cell framed in a hexagonal

-is subdivided into five regions by means of four circles; the latter has a
+size; they are subdivided into five regions by means of four circular regions.

 In addition, the first cell is rotated by 90° so that the final assembly is

-enclosed in a X-oriented hexagonal box, as requested by the SALT module of
+enclosed in a X-oriented hexagonal cell, as requested by the SALT module of

 The type of property MATERIAL